jlangch/venice/doc/readme/ext-crypt.md

 ### MD5

-Note: MD5 is not safe anymore use PBKDF2 instead
+Note: MD5 is not safe anymore use PBKDF2 instead to hash passwords

 ```clojure
 (str/bytebuf-to-hex